 The cooking time highly depends on the quality of the meat and size of the mutton pieces.
 The meat of a younger goat cooks faster- you can make out from the color of the meat, it has more of a pinkish tint.

-Serving suggestions: Best served with steaming boiled rice.
+Serving suggestions: Best served with plain boiled rice, flavored rice or naan/roti.

-Make-ahead option: Since this curry has no dairy or coconut cream, it keeps well in the refrigerator for 4 days (or more) and 2 weeks in the freezer.
+Make-ahead option: Since this goat masala has no dairy or coconut cream, it keeps well in the refrigerator for 4 days (or more) and 2 months in the freezer.
+Ensure that you store in an airtight container.